 If your pet has been bitten by a paralysis tick, it can take up to 5 days for them to display symptoms of paralysis.
 Once symptoms of paralysis appear however, your pet can deteriorate very rapidly.

-Initial symptoms of paralysis tick poisoning include dilated pupils, weakness in the back legs (often the pet just sits down suddenly), a change in your pets’ meow or bark, and vomiting (especially if regular and froth is present).
+Initial symptoms of paralysis tick poisoning in dogs and cats includes dilated pupils, weakness in the back legs (often the pet just sits down suddenly), a change in your pets’ meow or bark, and vomiting (especially if regular and froth is present).
 As the toxin spreads, your pet will start to suffer from increased wobbliness in their back legs, may begin panting or making loud breathing or grunting noises and may have a moist cough.

 In the later stages of toxicity, your pet will become unable to stand at all, breathing becomes extremely difficult and exaggerated, your pet starts gagging, coughing or grunting more frequently, and as their breathing becomes more labored, their gums become cold and blue.